 In addition to having many of the hallmarks of a British independent school, BIS Hanoi brings to Vietnam many of the features that education group Nord Anglia has become renowned for.
 As a member of the Nord Anglia family of school, BIS Hanoi works in collaboration with The Juilliard School to offer an outstanding music programme; it also offers access to online courses, global challenges, and experiences available through Nord Anglia’s virtual global campus.

 The Hanoi campus is part of the much larger BIS family of schools; in Ho Chi Minh City, BIS has the An Phu primary and secondary campuses in District 2, a primary campus in Tu Xuong, and it will open a new early years and junior campus in District 2 in January 2018.
-The BIS group also includes three British Vietnamese International Schools (BVIS) with campuses in Ho Chi Minh City and Hanoi.
+The BIS group also includes two British Vietnamese International Schools (BVIS) with campuses in Ho Chi Minh City and Hanoi.

 BIS Hanoi takes students aged 18 months to 18 years through its pre-school, primary school and secondary school.
 The early years section follows the UK’s Early Years Foundation Stage (EYFS) for children aged 18 months to five years, which means you can expect a wide variety of fun, play-based activities, held both indoors and outdoors.
 The primary school combines the English National Curriculum and the International Primary Curriculum (IPC) for Years 1 through to 6.

 Known for its creative and thematic approach to teaching, IPC focuses on developing individual strengths in these subject areas; for example, students will explore the impact of tourism following a residential trip to Hoi An.
 Nord Anglia schools are well-known for enhancing their British syllabus with the IPC, and this helps students to develop a global outlook and appreciate different cultures.